FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 - The application now <span class="highlight">properly handles launching on secondary monitors</span> (previously failed to calculate window borders).

-If you find any other bugs or have any feature requests, please let me know!
+If you find any bugs or have any feature requests, please let me know!
 The best way to reach me is via <a href="mailto:tom@skeletom.net?subject=Tactical Desktop Action Bug Report">Email</a>, but my DMs are open on most platforms, too!

 ---